Vaccine Injuries

 Symptoms of encephalitis depend on the area of the brain affected, the cause, the age of the patient, and the overall severity of the case.
 Some people experience no symptoms and others only experience flu-like symptoms.
 However, those with the most severe cases experience seizures and personality changes.
 Encephalitis is a serious disease that can be fatal if not treated, so you should seek medical attention immediately if you suspect that you have it.

-Some of the most common victims of encephalitis are children and infants under the age of 1.
+Some of the most common victims of encephalitis are children and infants under the age of one.
 Sometimes, young children suffering from encephalopathy develop unique symptoms in addition to the ones listed above.
 Children’s encephalitis symptoms include swelling in the soft spots of a baby’s head, irritability, loss of appetite, stiffness in body, vomiting, and nausea.

 Most Common, Flu-like Symptoms of Encephalitis: